 Crucifixion was one of the most agonizing ways of execution to inflict on its victim a slow, painful death that could last for a number of days.

 The word “excruciating” means “out of crucifying.”
-The horrific nature of dying on a cross served not only as a penalty for criminals but also serves as a deterrent for future criminals.
+The horrific nature of dying on a cross served not only as a penalty for criminals but also as a deterrent for future criminals.

 Then why call the day of Jesus’ death “Good Friday” instead of “Bad Friday” or “Black Friday” or something similar?